usstq/aboutSHW/cuda/README.md

 **Per Core Instruction Cache**
 > One thing to keep in mind from performance point of view is that
 > on GPUs an instruction cache miss can potentially stall thousands
-> of threads instead of just one, as in the case of CPUs, so generally it¡¯s highly recommended
+> of threads instead of just one, as in the case of CPUs, so generally itï¿½ï¿½s highly recommended
 > for shader/kernel code to be small enough to completely fit into this cache.

 **Per Core Data Cache**